Recognition

 Princeton University, Teaching Assistant

-Taught by Professor LaFleur Stephens-Dougan and Professor Joanna Wuest (Fall 2019)
+Taught by Professor LaFleur Stephens-Dougan and Dr. Joanna Wuest (Fall 2019)

 This workshop was opportunity for students to work on their yearlong junior paper projects while learning a variety of potential methodological approaches.
 I assisted Professor LaFleur Stephens-Dougan with the seminar on Race and Politics, and Dr. Joanna Wuest with the seminar on Law and Public Affairs.